Frequently Asked Questions - Evolving the Standards for B Corp Certification

 Whenever there are changes to the standards for B Corp Certification, legacy policies and procedures are developed to avoid disruption to the community.
 Standards changes are never designed in such a way to automatically remove existing B Corps from the community, and this process will be no different.
 B Lab wants to ensure our community has time and resources to meet the new standards, so they will be rolled out gradually in a phased manner.
 We will communicate rollout and transition timelines in advance, so companies don't have to worry about trying to comply with the new standards at once.

-Companies in the queue for certification should continue focused on complying with the current standards.
+Companies in the queue for certification should continue to focus on complying with the current standards.
 After approval, the new standard will be rolled out in a phased manner over a period of time to ensure our community has time and resources to meet the new standards.

-If you want to engage in the development of the new standards and start familiarising yourself with the direction, B Lab recommends reading their public drafts (the latest draft is now open for consultation here).
+If you want to engage in the development of the new standards and start familiarizing yourself with the direction, B Lab recommends reading their public drafts.
 That will familiarize you with the direction we are headed.
-Then, when the second public consultation opens, you can comment and help inform the new standards.

 If there are going to be requirements on the same Impact Topics for all companies, then will all companies need to meet the exact same requirements?
 How will a company’s key characteristics like size, sector, etc. be featured in this?